 This estimate includes time for you to read or view a resource more than once, as well as time for you to take notes and undertake the online assessment.

-- increased your awareness of how mixed use is a viable alternative to areas of single use;
+- how mixed use is a viable alternative to areas of single use;

-- understand how mixed use has been used in practice at Poundbury and other developments.
+- how mixed use has been used in practice at Poundbury and other developments.